yassouali/ml-blog/_posts/2020-05-15-deep-semi-supervised.md

 is that given a large number of training iterations, the weights of the teacher model will converge to that of the student model, and any biased and unstable predictions will be carried over to the student.

-To solve this, [Zhanghan Ke et al.](https://arxiv.org/abs/1909.01804) propose a dual students step-up, where two student models with different initialization are simultaneously trained, and at a given iteration, one of them provides the targets for the other.
+To solve this, [Ke et al.](https://arxiv.org/abs/1909.01804) propose a dual students step-up, where two student models with different initialization are simultaneously trained, and at a given iteration, one of them provides the targets for the other.
 To choose which one, we check for the most stable predictions that satisfies the following stability conditions: